 Time to refuel?
-Pop into downtown Kailua (five minutes away) to pick up some tasty Hawaiian plate lunches.
-Then swing back to the beach, head for the picnic area, and chow down as you feast on the spectacular view.
+Pop into downtown Kailua (five minutes away) to pick up tasty Hawaiian plate lunches.
+Then, swing back to the beach, head for the picnic area, and chow down as you feast on the spectacular view.

 Do massive waves and thundering surf get your motor running?
 Then you have to experience the heart-pounding thrill of Ehukai Beach.
 Set on Oahu’s northern shore, this roiling seascape is a paradise for surfing daredevils—and those who like to watch them.